-Given this, imagine a situation where you could borrow large amounts of money from US and invest this large amount in India and make pot loads of money year on year right?
+Given this, imagine a situation where you could borrow large amounts of money from the US and invest this large amount in India and make pot loads of money year on year, right?

-However, the bigger question we need to answer is – why is this ‘fairy trade’ not possible?
+However, the bigger question we need to answer is – why is this ‘fair trade’ not possible?

 3.3 – Forward Premia & Interest Rate parity

 The problem with the above trade is that there are one too many assumptions, we assumed–